top of page

 Redrawn map.png

-The River Eden meanders through the towns and villages of Kent and Surrey, connecting woodlands, meadows, and communities along its banks.
+The River Eden meanders through the towns and villages of Surrey and Kent before joining the

-Friends of the River Eden Ecosystem exists to protect, restore, and celebrate this fragile, precious natural habitat for generations to come.
+Friends of the River Eden Ecosystem (FREE) exists to reconnect people and nature for the benefit

 Image by Siegfried Poepperl